 Elections happen every year and year round.
 No one knows this better than our network as they hustle to educate and turn out young voters for Spring elections.
 Here’s the latest from the Alliance:

 With early voting in full swing, MOVE Texas is hustling nonstop to turn out young Texans for the May 4th municipal election in San Antonio and Dallas.
 Last Friday they launched an easy-to-read Voter Guide covering candidates’ stances on issues young people care about.
 MOVE’s teams are calling, texting, and knocking on doors to inform and engage voters.
 And on top of that, last night MOVE hosted MOVEopoly – a life-sized monopoly board game to teach young people about city elections.
 Organizers are also hosting eight (yes EIGHT) Parties at the Polls in both cities during early voting to drive turn-out.

-Portland Public Schools, the largest school district in the state of Oregon, will have its school board election on May 21st and the Bus Project is working hard to get out the youth vote.
+Portland Public Schools, the largest school district in the state of Oregon, will have its school board election on May 21st and the Bus Project (now Next Up) is working hard to get out the youth vote.
 They recently hosted a candidate forum where students raised questions about mental health support, student and community participation in decision making, and police officers in schools.
 The Bus is also making phone calls to energize voters and remind community members that each and every election is important.